owkin/GrAIdient/README.md

 Ready for the GrAIt descent ? \
 GrAIdient is the grey area between black box and white box models.

-The framework aims at promoting full control and understanding of the main operations needed to train deep learning models in the computer vision area.
+It aims at promoting full control and understanding of the main operations needed to train deep learning models in the computer vision area.

 Disclaimer: If you cannot find an operation that suits your needs,